Qantas grounds 3 Boeing 737s due to hairline cracks | WTOP

-CANBERRA, Australia (AP) — Australian airline Qantas Airways said on Friday it grounded three of its Boeing 737s over hairline cracks found in wing structures but expected to have them flying again this year.
+CANBERRA, Australia (AP) — Australian airline Qantas Airways said Friday that it grounded three of its Boeing 737s over hairline cracks in wing structures but expects the planes to be repaired and flying again before the end of the year.

-The airline has been inspecting its aircraft following calls this month from the U.S. Federal Aviation Administration for all airlines to check Boeing 737 NG planes that had completed more than 30,000 takeoff and landing cycles for cracking in a part that helps keep wings attached.
-These are different from the 737 MAX jets, which were grounded worldwide earlier this year.
+The airline has been inspecting its aircraft following calls this month from the U.S. Federal Aviation Administration for all airlines to check Boeing 737 NG planes that had completed more than 30,000 takeoff-and-landing cycles for cracking in a part that helps keep wings attached.

+The planes are different from the 737 Max jets, which were grounded worldwide earlier this year after two crashes that killed 346 people.

+Boeing said Friday that just over 1,000 NGs have been inspected and “less than 5%” will need repairs — up to about 50 planes.

+Boeing declined to identify which airlines operate those planes.
+U.S.-based Southwest Airlines and Brazil’s Gol have reported finding problems with a small number of their NG jets.

+American, United and Delta representatives said Friday that inspections have turned up none of the structural cracks in their NGs.

-Qantas Domestic and Freight Chief Executive Andrew David said the airline had examined in a week all 33 jets of the fleet of 75 that had completed more than 22,600 cycles in two and a half years of flying.
+Qantas’ chief executive of domestic and freight operations, Andrew David, said the airline had examined in a week all 33 jets of the fleet of 75 that had completed more than 22,600 cycles in 2 ½ years of flying.

 The hairline crack was found in one of eight bolts in the so-called pickle fork assembly in each of the three planes.